syncfusion-content/fileformat-docs/File-Formats/Presentation/Convert-PowerPoint-Presentation-to-Image-in-MAUI.md

 # Convert PowerPoint to Image in .NET MAUI

-Syncfusion PowerPoint is a [.NET MAUI PowerPoint library](https://www.syncfusion.com/powerpoint-framework/maui/powerpoint-library) used to create, read, edit and convert PowerPoint documents programmatically without **Microsoft PowerPoint** or interop dependencies.
+Syncfusion PowerPoint is a [.NET MAUI PowerPoint library](https://www.syncfusion.com/powerpoint-framework/maui/powerpoint-library) used to create, read, edit and convert PowerPoint presentation programmatically without **Microsoft PowerPoint** or interop dependencies.
 Using this library, you can **convert a PowerPoint to image in .NET MAUI**.

 ## Prerequisites
 To create .NET Multi-platform App UI (.NET MAUI) apps, you need the latest versions of Visual Studio 2022 and .NET 6.
 For more details, refer [here](https://docs.microsoft.com/en-us/dotnet/maui/get-started/installation).